pjanec/Assed/docs/Inheritance and templating.md

 #### **3.3.
 Discoverability and Self-Documentation**

 By being a real, visible asset in the main Explorer Tree, the InheritanceSuppressor serves as its own documentation.
-When a developer looks at the structure of DatabaseOnlyEnv, they will see:
+When a developer looks at the structure of DatabaseOnlyDistro, they will see:

-* DatabaseOnlyEnv
+* DatabaseOnlyDistro
   * WebServer (Inheritance Suppressor)

-This immediately tells them, "This environment is based on a template, but the WebServer has been explicitly removed."
+This immediately tells them, "This distro is based on a template, but the WebServer has been explicitly removed."
 There is no need to cross-reference templates to understand why a component is missing from the final merged view.
 The override logic is visible at a glance.

 ### **4\.
 How It Works**